 - Classroom presentations

 The above lists are not all inclusive, if you have any questions, please do not hesitate to contact your student’s counselor.

 Making an Appointment with the School Counselor

 Students should meet with their counselor regularly throughout the year.
-Students can arrange a meeting with their school counselor by going to the Guidance Office and requesting an appointment from Mrs. Anderson, the Guidance Secretary.
+Students can arrange a meeting with their school counselor by going to the Guidance Office and requesting an appointment from Mrs. Morse, the Guidance Secretary.